Condo Kitchen Remodel Before and After

 I’m happy to report that this fixer upper was done within approximately 2 weeks, and then it was closed and sold within just a little over another two weeks.
 That’s just one month and few days from purchase to sale!
 You can do this, and I hope these photos help to inspire you to do it for yourself!

 If you do renovate homes and choose not to sell right away, but rather prefer to hold the property as a rental, I highly recommend Buildium.
-This is a property management program we use at Castro Realty Group, and it allows us to track the properties, leases, maintenance requests, file 1099’s at the end of the year, collect payments, and much more.
+This is a property management program we use at my company, Castro Realty Group.
+It allows us to track the properties, leases, maintenance requests, file 1099’s at the end of the year, collect payments, and much more.
 I highly recommend them and have signed up as an affiliate marketer for them, which means I could earn a small commission if you love them and decide to sign up.
 Here’s a link if you’re interested in a 15 day free trial to see if it is worthwhile for you: